EUDAT-B2STAGE/B2STAGE-GridFTP/README.md

    $HOME /path/to/user/home
    ```

-4. When deploying with iRODS 4, it is necessary to preload the DSI library
+4. When deploying the DSI with iRODS 4, it is necessary to preload the DSI library
    into the GridFTP server binary, so that the symbols exported by the library
    are visible.
 Otherwise, when iRODS 4 tries to load the plugins (including
    basic network and authentication plugins), the plugins would fail to load
    (as the plugins are not explicitly declaring a dependency on the runtime symbols).

-   Also, it is necessary to load the GridFTP server library alongside the DSI library
+   It is also necessary to load the GridFTP server library alongside the DSI library
    (which depends on symbols provided by the GridFTP server library).
 Otherwise,
    any command invocation in that environment fails with unresolved symbol errors.

-   To do so, add the following lines at the beginning of the *globus-gridftp-server* file:
+   To do so, add the following lines at the beginning of the *globus-gridftp-server*
+   (usually */etc/init.d/globus-gridftp-server*) file:

    ```
    LD_PRELOAD="$LD_PRELOAD:/path/to/libglobus_gridftp_server.so:/preferred_path/iRODS_DSI/libglobus_gridftp_server_iRODS.so"